rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In our current design, the gateways are designed to be run by public parties associated with the central bank.
-Any detailed speculation on the best way to connect such a system to the established euro is best left to economists.
+Any detailed speculation on the best way to connect such a system to the established euro is best left to economists at the ECB.
 However, we envision a possible future where multiple gateways are run by existing private money institutions who perform the heavy lifting of day to day exchange.
-In such a system private banks would act as an accounting system for the EuroToken exchange without being allowed to leverage their EuroToken position.
-The Central bank would allow these private institutions to conform to reserve requirements in the form of EuroToken holdings rather than only cash.
+In such a system private banks would act as a validation and exchange system for EuroToken without being allowed to leverage their EuroToken position.
+The Central bank could allow these private institutions to conform to reserve requirements in the form of EuroToken holdings rather than only cash or central bank reserves.
 By not allowing private banks to mint new EuroTokens, but only exchange them, the central bank can control the amount of EuroToken in circulation in a similar way to current public money.
-This would insulate the EuroToken from the impact of a failing euro or bank, in the same way as physical public money is currently insulated from such failing.
+This also allows the quick isolation of EuroToken from a failing euro or bank, in the same way as physical public money will still me limited in supply if the digital euro fails.

-This way of connecting to the euro could allow for a smooth transition to a digital form of public money, while the established and regulated financial institutions are still positioned properly in a place where financial services can be provided.
+This way of connecting to the euro also allows for a smooth transition to a digital form of public money, while the established and regulated financial institutions are still positioned properly in a place where financial services can be provided.